 The Spiritual Aspect of Preparing Ayahuasca Tea

-Mind, body and spirit exercises such as yoga or meditation before preparing and taking Ayahuasca, are extremely complimentary to the preparation process.
-Other regular users suggest that before brewing Ayahuasca tea, blow on the vine, offering soft chants of gratitude towards God the Creator and earlier masters of the tradition.
+From the beginning Ayahuasca experiences are very spiritual as the traditional practice before consumption suggest is to speak to the brewing tea and listen to the sounds that it makes.
+Mind, body and spiritually connected exercise such as yoga or meditation before preparing and taking Ayahuasca, are found by many to be extremely complimentary to the preparation process.
+Other regular users suggest that before brewing Ayahuasca tea, blow on the vine and offer soft chants of gratitude towards God the Creator and earlier masters of the tradition.

-How to Make Ayahuasca the Best Experience for Yourself
+How to Make Ayahuasca the Best Experience